drhsqlite/pikchr/doc/userman.md

 As you can see, there is also a ninth point in the middle called ".c".
 Every block object has these anchor points; you can refer to them when positioning the object itself, or when positioning other objects relative to the block object.
-In this case, we are starting the arrow at the ".s" anchor of the box.

 The next phrase on the "arrow" statement is "`down 1cm`".
 As you might guess, this phrase causes the arrow to move downward from its